henrow5/databases/7_test_driving_write_operations/social_network/post_repository_class_recipe.md

 # Model class
 # (in lib/student.rb)

-class Student
+class Post

   # Replace the attributes by your own columns.
-  attr_accessor :id, :name, :cohort_name
+  attr_accessor :id, :title, :content, :views, :account_id
 end

 # The keyword attr_accessor is a special Ruby feature